 If you are going through a long dry spell with your partner, it’s probably time to talk things over.
 You know it’s not a question about love.
 So, what else is it?
 It could be unresolved fights, feeling neglected, or maybe they are hurt over something.
 People have certain expectations of what a marriage should be and these new feelings could be disturbing and disappointing.
 It’s a huge sigh of relief once you sort out these issues.

 If you are the one who isn’t interested in sex, find out what’s bothering you, confide in your partner, and sort out the issue.
-If
+If you or your partner are experiencing low libido because of other reasons, you might want to check with a doctor.

 3. Spice Things Up